bhanu-katoch/devSolve/README.md

 4. **Resource Library** – Learning materials, tutorials, and project documentation.
 5. **Integration with Appwrite** – For authentication, member management, and data storage.

+For a detailed breakdown of upcoming features and planned tasks, check the [ISSUES.md](ISSUES.md) file. ✅

 ---

 ## 🛠 Tech Stack (Planned)